 It is said that Ai Lao Sheng Pu’er has a uniqueness to it and after tasting this tea, I can wholeheartedly agree!
-Everything starts out rather predictably, the humid leaf has hints of smokiness, and a touch of thickness or meatiness, but nothing shocking.
+Everything starts rather predictably.
+The humid leaf has hints of smokiness, and a touch of thickness or meatiness, but nothing shocking.
 The liquor infuses to a rich, glistening amber, and then comes the first sip.
 KA-BOOM!
-This tea offers something utterly unique, akin to a coffee-like boldness but without any of the characteristic ‘sheng-bite’ I would have expected.
+This aged sheng puerh offers something utterly unique, akin to a coffee-like boldness but without any of the characteristic ‘sheng-bite’ I would have expected.
 The flavor is rounded and complete, without any offensive edges, but encompasses a slight bitterness, savory umami (absent of any fishiness), and a bright, joyful character.
-The liquor is velvety thick in the mouth and throat.
-If you love sheng Pu’er you won’t want to miss out on this unique aged Ai Lao Sheng Pu’er.
-And don’t forget to savor the herbal aroma of the gaiwan lid and the bottom cup aroma, reminiscent of a bamboo forest just after the rain.